f1lby/p2pblocklists/README.md

 * Azure Conditional Access Policies which make use of IPv4 addresses.
 Azure offers GEOIP but not ORGIP.
 * Target audience - You already know who your target audience is (for your servers), so these lists could help you restrict access accordingly.
 * Fraud prevention - As part of a 'defense-in-depth' strategy, if you provide services to clients, using these lists could help to work out the risk profile of an IP address.
+* Filtering of source IP addresses to your authoritative name servers.
+If DNS records can't be resolved, it makes it harder for an attacker to find your hosts.
+This can help to reduce spam.

 The lists can be adapted to suit your needs and the information within applied to commercial enterprise-grade and open source firewalls.